Campus & Facilities

 Both campuses have their own resource centres.
 The St John's Resource Centre is a dynamic space, used for locating resources, browsing, reading and borrowing, lessons and collaborative group work.

 The Yangadlitya Resource Centre on the senior campus offers a bright, contemporary space for individual study, as well as a number of meeting rooms for individual or small group study.
 “Yangadlitya” is from the Kaurna “for the future” and and reinforces Concordia’s historic links with aboriginal culture.
 The facility was opened in May 2006 by Mrs Ningali Cullen, Concordia's first female aboriginal student, who graduated in 1954.

-Design Technology Centre
+Design and Technology Centre

-The Design Technology Centre has facilities for woodworking, metalworking, plastics and electronics.
+The Design and Technology Centre has facilities for woodworking, metalworking, plastics and electronics.
 New equipment, including computer-controlled 3D laser printers and a 3D milling machine, has extended student learning to a variety of new design processes and applications.

-As well as adding to the welcoming feel of our campus, our grounds offer students a wide range of locations to relax or play sports during their lunch breaks, and include age appropriate play equipment at our St John's campus.
+As well as adding to the welcoming feel of our campus, our grounds offer students a wide range of locations to relax or play sports during their lunch breaks, and include age appropriate play equipment at our St John's Campus.